PlanterApp/planter_blog/content/posts/what-are-garlic-scapes/index.md

 image = "https://ucarecdn.com/01ca8f61-85ad-4d8b-a417-83faea34d680/garlic.jpg"
 alt = "A dried bundle of garlic"
 +++
 If you planted a hardneck variety of garlic last fall or late winter, you might have noticed the tops are starting to get curly.
 These curvy tops are known as scapes.
 When scapes form, the garlic bulbs begin to create their flowering heads.
 Softneck varieties do not have scapes, and their stalk stays soft.
-Garlic scapes are sought after by professional and home chefs alike because they are available for such a short period.
+Garlic scapes are sought after by professional and home chefs alike because they are delicious and only available for such a short period.
 Scapes are usually harvested in late spring or early summer before the garlic bulbs are fully mature.

 ![Garlic growing in the garden forming scapes](https://ucarecdn.com/bfb6be4a-1e3a-4c27-94d4-0846f27ccd1d/garlicscapes.JPEG)